davemcphee/terraform-provider-azurecaf/docs/data-sources/azurecaf_name.md

 # azurecaf_name

-The data source azurecaf_name generates a name for a resource (recommended way as data sources are evaluated before resources got created).
+The data source azurecaf_name generates a name for a resource (recommended way as data sources are evaluated before resources are created).

 The azurecaf_name resource allows you to: